Chirality-induced orbital Edelstein effect in an analytically solvable model: Introduction

 Chirality is a geometric property that affects a wide range of scientific fields, from chemistry and biology to physics and material engineering.
 A structure is chiral if it is distinguishable from its mirror image; it lacks mirror, inversion and roto-inversion symmetries~\cite{furukawa2021current}.
-The structural chirality of molecules like the DNA molecule or crystals like tellurium and selenium [cf. Fig.~\ref{fig:overview}] can affect biochemical properties and even couples to physical observables like the angular momentum which gives rise to an intriguing phenomenon known as chirality-induced spin selectivity (CISS).
+The structural chirality of molecules like the DNA molecule or crystals like tellurium and selenium [cf. Fig.~\ref{fig:overview}] can affect biochemical properties and even couples to physical observables like the angular momentum which gives rise to intriguing phenomena like electrical magnetochiral anisotropy~\cite{rikken2001electrical,pop2014electrical,aoki2019anomalous,inui2020chirality} and chirality-induced spin selectivity (CISS)~\cite{ray1999asymmetric,lu2019spin,huang2020magneto,furukawa2021current,calavalle2022gate,inui2020chirality,nabei2020current,dalum2019theory,geyer2020effective,cheong2022magnetic,naskar2023chiral}.
 The chirality of a structure determines the sign of the spin-polarization of electrons moving through it.
 CISS was first observed in chiral molecules~\cite{ray1999asymmetric}.
 More recently, this phenomenon has been observed in a broader range of systems, including hybrid organic-inorganic perovskites~\cite{lu2019spin,huang2020magneto} and chiral crystals like tellurium~\cite{furukawa2017observation,furukawa2021current,calavalle2022gate} or CrNb$_3$S$_6$~\cite{inui2020chirality,nabei2020current}.